 Patricia Ann Metzer

 Patricia Ann Metzer, of counsel to the firm, conducts a general tax practice, representing business entities, non-profits, individuals, estates, and trusts in all areas of the tax law.
-She has broad experience in the structuring of business transactions, corporate liquidations and reorganizations, tax issues facing health care providers, the tax qualification of charities and retirement plans, post-mortem estate planning, deferred compensation and pension planning, and representing clients before the Internal Revenue Service and the Massachusetts Department of Revenue.
+She has broad experience in the structuring of business transactions, corporate liquidations and reorganizations, tax issues facing health care providers, the tax qualification of charities and retirement plans, post-mortem estate planning, deferred compensation and pension planning, ERISA, and representing clients before the Internal Revenue Service and the Massachusetts Department of Revenue.